AlexeyGrishin/st8less/README.md

    * `paramNames` - argument names
    * `externalVariables` - variable/fn names used in function but not declared inside By default extractor looks for functions with `__stateless` attribute
- * `append` - what to append to the file with extracted functions
  * `objectName` - object ot store extracted functions.
 Default is `St8less`
  * `globalName` - global object to use in calls.
 Default is `window`